Seven seriously hurt in Bangkok blast; military urges end to crisis

 The protesters accuse Thaksin and his sister of corruption, and want Yingluck to step down to make way for an unelected "people's council" to push through broad political reforms.

-The latest demonstrations are the biggest since pro-Thaksin protesters paralyzed Bangkok in April and May 2010.
+The latest demonstrations are the biggest since pro-Thaksin protesters paralysed Bangkok in April and May 2010.
 That movement ended with a military crackdown and more than 90 people, mostly protesters, were killed.

 Pro-government "red shirt" protesters have stayed outside Bangkok this time, limiting the risk of factional clashes.